sokrasins/RF-Detector/README.md

   5. Gnd
   6. Gnd

-  RF In - 0-10 dBm is a suitable range for clean digital out
+  RF In - 5-10 dBm is a suitable range for digital out.
+RF in should be tolerant up to 30 dBm.